 Enzuzo

-- say that they automatically update your policies if you are an existing customer.
-Did not update for Brexit.
-Did not update for Nevada Revised Statutes Chapter 603A since they do not cover this privacy law.
+- Say that they automatically update your policies if you are an existing customer.
+That being said, policies (as of the writing of this blog) don’t seem to acknowledge Brexit and didn’t update for Nevada Revised Statutes Chapter 603A.

 Expertise